yvesmarieplard/yvesmarieplard.github.io/_pages/about.md

 I have a strong interest in digitalization and in the power industry.

-Please don't hesitate to check my resume over [here](https://www.yvesmarieplard.fr/resume) and some of my works over [there](https://www.yvesmarieplard.fr/works).
+Please don't hesitate to check my [resume](https://www.yvesmarieplard.fr/resume) and some of my [works](https://www.yvesmarieplard.fr/works).